kidster/locust/README.md

 Keystone performance test for revocation events
 ===============================================

 Simple locust script to test Keystone's performance as revocation events increase.
-This script is meant to be run with a clean instance of keystone.
+This script is meant to be run with a clean instances of mysql and memcache using fernet tokens.

 On start
 --------